faridsh69/Laravel-CMS/README.md

 	'type': use for form and migrations that show type of column 'database': a method that will run affter each migration column like: nullable, unique, default(true), unsigned
-	'rul': validation after form in update and create 'help': help block under each field in forms 'form_type': type of each column, like
+	'rule': validation after form in update and create 'help': help block under each field in forms 'form_type': type of each column, like
-		ckeditor, date, email, switch, checkbox, image, textarea, none(for dont show in db) 'table': boolean that use for show that item in tables 'relation': use for relation columns just need to define name of table
+		ckeditor, date, email, switch, checkbox, image, textarea, none(for dont show in db) 'table': boolean that use for show that item in tables 'relation': used for relation columns just need to define name of table

 	This is my array in blog model: